Stage 1 : Completing the Application

 - Once the child has received acceptance into the school, the appropriate admission and tuition fee payment must be paid by 30th June in the year of entry for students enrolling in September.
 Late or midyear entrants will be given individual timeframes.
 When payment is made at any one of our designated banks (please see fee schedule), the deposit slip must be submitted to the Accounts Office as proof of payment.

 - When the deposit slip from the bank is presented, an official receipt will be issued from the school.

 - Parents are informed of all mandatory documentation including medical reports and previous school reports and given a deadline for submission

 - A ‘Welcome to GIS’ pack is given by the Office of Admissions

-*Please note that all monetary transactions must be done through the Cashier, located on the second floor of the Administration Block.
+*Please note that all monetary transactions must be done through the Cashier, located on the ground floor of the Administration Block.

 Orientation and School-related information

 The Office of Admissions provides orientation events for all new families which are repeated over the academic year.

 An Information Pack is provided on uniforms and the daily requirements and procedures in the appropriate section(s) of the School.

 Parents are supported through the ‘Parent Buddy’ scheme